How Can We Collaborate?

 This 2020, A Room of Her Own is celebrating its twentieth anniversary of advocacy of women's voices worldwide.
 I have been privileged to not only be the recipient of the Blackbird Fellowship but to serve as advisor and multicultural editor for its digital bimonthly Waves publications.
 Find open-access submissions for women to share their stories and creative work at AROHO.

 A global magazine dedicated to highlighting and celebrating women, of diverse backgrounds, by sharing their personal stories and achievements.
-With the aspiration to build community and promote unity over division, I'm proud to regularly contribute this year to UNUM.
+With the aspiration to build community and promote unity over division, I'm proud to regularly contribute this year in collaboration on The Sunlit Project with UNUM.

 On assignment for a conservation article featuring historical Tejon Ranch, I brought my son with me and we rode to the top of the range with local vaqueros.
 In these foothills lived the Tejon Tribal ancestors, more originally known as the Kitanemuk people.
 While the vaqueros told my son about the history of this place, I took this image of the Tehachapi Range straddling the southern Sierra Mountains.